-Medicare Part D: Prescription Drug Plan covers some of the costs of your prescription drugs through a pharmacy of your choice.
+Medicare Part D: Prescription Drug Plans cover some of the costs of your prescription drugs through a pharmacy of your choice.
 Plans are sold by private companies.
 There are two ways to enroll:

 Add a plan to Original Medicare.